 Testing business-critical applications.
 The many businesses in Microsoft depend on internal business applications that use mailboxes.
 These are often high-impact applications, which means that if the application (or its email) breaks, it could disable some part of the company.
 We needed to identify internal apps with mailboxes and prepare them for migration.
 And someone had to test the applications to find out if we could migrate them to the new service at all.

 We located business owners and asked them to test their internal business applications.
 Once testing was complete and the app was verified on the new service, we could migrate it a later, appropriate date.
 Any internal business applications that broke during migration had to be reengineered to run on the new service.

 We did not know what or where these important applications were when we started this project.
-It required much research because some of these applications had no documentation and ownership had changed, so it was difficult to find current owners.
+Tracking them down required significant amounts of research because some of these applications had no documentation.
+For others, ownership had changed, making it difficult to find current owners.

 Selecting users and scheduling migration

 We had to carefully prioritize which users to migrate, and when.
 The nature of a person’s work and the technologies they worked with were considered carefully.
 Some examples of scheduling choices include:

 Engineering first.
 We migrated engineers and IT people in the pilot phase because they work primarily with their own internal teams.
 If their email went down, only they would be affected.
 Plus, these people have strong technical skills, were highly motivated for the migration to succeed, and could give us valuable information about any problems they encountered.
 We wanted to find problems early in the process so that we could learn from them and apply these lessons throughout the migration.